Google Sheets Fit Text To Cell

 Consider these scenarios:

-• Product Descriptions: If you're managing an inventory list with detailed product descriptions, use the "Wrap" option to ensure that the entire description is visible for each item.
+• Product Descriptions: If you're managing an inventory list with detailed product descriptions, use the "Wrap" option to check that the entire description is visible for each item.

 • Addresses: When storing customer addresses, "Wrap" can prevent long addresses from overflowing into adjacent columns, keeping your data neatly organized.